gummesson/js.lua/README.md

 js.tshift(tbl)
 ~~~

 Returns and removes the first item from the `tbl`.
-The equivalent of the actual JavaScript `.shift()` function.

 ### js.unshift